AlexJReid/blog/content/posts/bigtable-filtering.md

 Instead of loading in millions of duplicates, we can use row filers.
 By providing a start and end key, Bigtable will only scan the relevant products, in order.
 This effectively partitions our data set so that we only scan comments for a given product.
 If the key also contains the language, only those rows will be scanned.
 When using a filter, it is essential to whittle down the possible results as much as possible using keys and a range scan.

 Rows are filtered out through the evaluation of a regular expression against the row key.
 In a sense this is similar to a DynamoDB filter: the database is reading the whole row and only sending results that pass the filter back to the client program.

-The big difference with Bigtable is the fact that nodes are a _sunk cost_, reading tens of thousands of rows does not matter.
-Of course, this inefficiency will catch up with us as volume increases.
-Node resources are not infinite and the data will make query performance less predictable. **This post will explore this approach in more detail.**
+The big difference with Bigtable is the fact that nodes are a _sunk cost_, reading tens of thousands of rows maybe does not matter, if a single node as a throughput of up to 220mb/sec!
+Of course, this inefficiency might catch up with us as volume increases.
+Node resources are not infinite and scanning excessively will make query performance less predictable.

 ### Index and multi get

 The most promising, but more complex approach is to insert _index_ rows into another table.
-These provide pointers back to rows in the comment table.
+This table will store pointers back to rows in the main comment table.
 The query algorithm is a not rocket science but has a few steps:

 - Parallel scan the index table for each requested rating, i.e. `1, 2, 4` up to the number of comments per page such as `20`
-- Gather the results in the client and order by their sort key, in memory (this is only `60` rows)
+- Gather the comment row keys in the client and order by their sort key, in memory (this is only `60` rows)
 - Extract the row key for the `topN` rows
 - Perform a multi get operation to fetch the candidate rows by their key
 - Gather the results and order again on sort key

-The parallel aspects require the client program to make concurrent requests in multiple threads, goroutines, promises, etc. The reason for having to order the results is because both parallel operations will yield their results out of order.
+The parallel aspects require the client program to make concurrent requests in multiple threads, goroutines, promises and so on.
+The reason for having to order the results is because both parallel operations will potentially yield their results out of order.
 This is not a costly operation.
 There is also a small amount of waste as we are collecting `n * rows per page` where `n` is the number of ratings in our filter.
 In other words we will read up to `100` index rows and up to `20` comment rows to satisfy the query.
 As the index rows are very small pointers, this is likely to be acceptable.

 We can also employ two strategies depending on the query.
 If it only has a single `language` or `rating` specified, it can be answered with a single `PrefixScan`.
 If multiple `rating` values are specified, the index will be consulted.
 Finally, taking inspiration from our original solution we need to be able to show _all_ comments.
 This can be achieved with a small degree of row duplication: write the comment row with wildcards for the `language` and `rating` segment of the row key.

 ```
 PRODUCT#42/sortkey/en/5